 Benefits of membership

-- Discounted courses, members who would like a woodwork skills recap are offered a 50% discount on Intro courses and on one day courses running midweek.
+- Discounted courses, members who would like a woodwork skills recap are offered a 50% discount on most of our courses.

-- Bringing friends and family, members may bring a friend or family member to use the workshop at a rate of £5/day.
+- Bringing friends and family, members may bring and supervise a friend or family member to use the workshop at a rate of £5/day.